wwatson4506/QNEthernet_WIFI/README.md

 - Completely reworked the ping API and sketch.
 - Added a print debug switch to enable or disable printing debug information during initialization.
 Will be expanded later.
 - Moved "secrets.h" file to "QNEthernet_WiFI/src/secrets.h". @defragster.
 - Added guards against trying to use the default SSID and password in "QNEthernet_WiFI/src/secrets.h".
-Will throw a decriptive error.
+Will throw a descriptive error.
 - Removed some unused code.
 - Updated "cyw43_scan.ino".
 Still needs work for intermittent failures.